IPython requires Python 2.7 or ≥ 3.3.

 If you are comfortable installing these things yourself, have at it, otherwise read on for more details.

-As indicated above, on Windows, PyReadline is a mandatory dependency.
+As indicated above, on Windows, to get full functionality in the console version of IPython, PyReadline is needed.
 PyReadline is a separate, Windows only implementation of readline that uses native Windows calls through ctypes.
 The easiest way of installing PyReadline is you use the binary installer available here.

-Therefore, we strongly recommend that on OS X you get the full readline module.
+Therefore, IPython on OS X depends on the gnureadline module.
 We will not consider completion/history problems to be bugs for IPython if you are using libedit.

-To get a working readline module, just do (with setuptools installed):
+To get a working readline module on OS X, just do (with pip installed):

-Other Python distributions on OS X (such as fink, MacPorts and the official python.org binaries) already have readline installed so you likely don’t have to do this step.
+Other Python distributions on OS X (such as Anaconda, fink, MacPorts) already have proper readline so you likely don’t have to do this step.

 $ pip install nose